p-misner/VirtualRealityDrivingSim/Weather/README.md

 6. Once you have confirmed the trigger works, you can uncheck the box next to `Mesh Renderer` under the trigger cube to make the trigger invisible.

      ![TriggerSettings](../images/WeatherTriggerSettings.PNG)

+Note: StopFog.cs includes 2 ways to stop the fog, either by stopping emission (Stop()) or by immediately clearing all particles (Clear()).
+The first option creates a more gradual effect, while the second is very abrupt.
+Either or both can be used as needed by commenting out the other.